-Tar gets Measure Threshold (25% vesting) Stretch (100% vesting) Weighting Relative total shareholder return (TSR) TSR versus median TSR of FTSE 100 companies (excluding financial services, oil and gas, and mining companies) (1) measured over the three-year performance period Median TSR Median TSR × 1.15 33.3% Sustainable dividends Average underlying dividend cover over the part of the performance period up to the end of the regulatory period (31 March 2020) The targets are considered com disclosed in this report.
-However achieved and awards made will that shareholders can fully und 33.3% Underpin: Dividend growth of at least RPI 2019/20 Customer service excellence (2) Ranking for the year ending 31 March 2021 versus ten other water and wastewater companies using Ofwat's service incentive mechanism (SIM) combined score Median rank e (5th out of 10) Upper quartile rank (3rd out of 10) 33.3%
+Tar rgets Measure Threshold (25% vesting) Stretch (100% vesting) Weighting Relative total shareholder return (TSR) TSR versus median TSR of FTSE 100 companies (excluding financial services, oil and gas, and mining companies) (1) measured over the three-year performance period Median TSR Median TSR × 1.15 33.3% Sustainable dividends Average underlying dividend cover over the part of the performance period up to the end of the regulatory period (31 March 2020) disclosed in this report.
+Howev achieved and awards made will nmercially sensitive and so are not er, actual targets, performance I be published retrospectively so erstand the basis for any vesting 33.3% Underpin: Dividend growth of at least RPI 2019/20 in each of the years 2018/19 and Customer service excellence (2) Ranking for the year ending 31 March 2021 versus ten other water and wastewater companies using Ofwat's service incentive mechanism (SIM) combined score Median rank e (5th out of 10) Upper quartile rank (3rd out of 10) 33.3% Overall underpin Overall vesting is subject to the committee being satisfied that the business performance ne company's performance on th ese measures is consistent with und erlying

-Overall underpin

-Overall vesting is subject to the committee being satisfied that the company's performance on these measures is consistent with underlying business performance

-(1) For the purposes of calculating TSR, the TSR index is averaged over the three months prior to the start and end of the performance period.
-TSR is independently calculated by New Bridge Street.

-(2) The committee retains the discretion to adjust the customer service measure and targets once Ofwat's approach to assessing customer service for the regulatory period 2020-25 is agreed.
+- (1) For the purposes of calculating TSR, the TSR index is averaged over the three months prior to the start and end of the performance period.
+TSR is independently calculated by New Bridge Street. - (2) The committee retains the discretion to adjust the customer service measure and targets once Ofwat's approach to assessing customer service for the regulatory period 2020-25 is agreed.